kkomelin/laravel-translatable-string-exporter/README.md

 The command with the "es,bg,de" parameter passed will create es.json, bg.json, de.json files with translatable strings or update the existing files in the `resources/lang` folder of your project.

-### Find untranslated lines in the language file
+### Find untranslated strings in a language file

-The easiest way to find untranslated lines in your language files is to search for entries with the same string for original and translated.
-You can do this in the most editors using regex.
+The easiest way to find untranslated strings in your language files at the moment is to search for entries with the same string for original and translated.
+You can do this in most editors using a regular expression.

 In PhpStorm, you can use this pattern: `"([^"]*)": "\1"`